 Tasty Ham and Cheese Hand Pies which are a great way of using leftovers.
 These hand pies are filled with ham, béchamel sauce and vegetables, but you can use any leftover meats and vegetables you like.

 My mother is someone who can effortlessly create a delicious three-course meal from a simple fridge raid, with an uncanny ability to never let anything go to waste.
-Sadly, I didn’t inherit this talent, nor did I inherit the palate to eat leftovers.
-There have been periods of frugality where I would re-serve and reinvent leftovers, but these moments have often been brief, especially once I would inevitably arrive at a point where each meal was always incorporating something leftover and I was forever feeling burdened by any excess food.
+Sadly, I did not inherit this talent, nor did I inherit the palate to eat leftovers.

 A creamy Swiss Macaroni and Cheese with Applesauce (or Älplermagronen mit Apfelmus).
 This is a classic alpine dish from Switzerland and is simply the best macaroni and cheese recipe you will ever try!

 Every winter, my family and I try to make the most of the ski season by spending most of our weekends skiing.
 And every winter, we always spend a few weeks in the Swiss alps for some downtime in the snow.

 How to make and serve raclette, a traditional Swiss dish, at home with a raclette grill.
 Tips on what kind of cheese to use, and what to serve with raclette.

 Cheese has featured quite a bit on my blog lately, and for good reason – we are coming into winter here in Switzerland!
 As soon as the nights start to become a bit chilly, the Swiss can be seen tucking into a bubbling pot of Cheese Fondue or sharing a raclette dinner with friends.